-Marijuana and Testosterone: The Effects of Cannabis on Male T Levels
+Marijuana and Testosterone: The Effects of Frequent Cannabis Use on Hormones

 This is not the first time I’m write about marijuana and testosterone.
 In fact, about 6 months ago I wrote a post showcasing all the studies about its effects on androgen production, but since some serial-stoners decided to spam the shit out of the article, claiming that I was promoting propaganda, I just got tired of that and removed the whole thing.